sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_02.md

 * **Note:** The advantage of CMake is it will make compiling for different systems possible, but Tango is currently only intended to ever be an Android technology so ndk-build is very valid and acceptable in this case to still use.

 ## Breaking down NDK
-* We are going to break down the NDK build using this chart (photo cred: [Aleksandar Gargenta](https://github.com/agargenta)) by section
+* We are going to break down the NDK build using this chart (photo credit: [Aleksandar Gargenta](https://github.com/agargenta)) by section
 ![NDK layout](../Images/NDK_layout.png)

 <== [Chapter 1](./Chapter_01.md) -- [Chapter 3](./Chapter_03.md) ==>